-The CIP-51 core incorporates a multi-byte prefetch engine to enable faster core clock speeds.
-Because the access time of the flash memory is 40 ns, and the minimum instruction time is 13.6 ns, the prefetch engine is necessary for full-speed code execution.
-Multiple instruction bytes are read from flash memory by the prefetch engine and given to the CIP-51 processor core to execute.
+The CIP-51 core incorporates a 2-byte prefetch engine to enable faster core clock speeds.
+Because the access time of the flash memory is 40 ns, and the minimum instruction time is 20 ns, the prefetch engine is necessary for full-speed code execution.
+Instructions are read from flash memory two bytes at a time by the prefetch engine and given to the CIP-51 processor core to execute.
 When running linear code (code without any jumps or branches), the prefetch engine allows instructions to be executed at full speed.
-When a code branch occurs, the processor may be stalled for up to five clock cycles (FLRT = 2) or three clock cycles (FLRT = 1) while the next set of code bytes is retrieved from flash memory.
+When a code branch occurs, the processor may be stalled for up to two clock cycles while the next set of code bytes is retrieved from flash memory.